CLI Companion

 #### 1. Interactive Login

-This is the most common way to use `huggingface-cli login`.
-The command will prompt you to paste your token.
+This is the most common way to log in.
+The CLI will prompt you for your token.

 bash